Anvesha/Technical-Assessment/README.md

    The project can be accessed using http://localhost:5000. https://technical-assessment-6-i0hk.onrender.com/ (PROJECT LIVE LINK).
-   This project is deployed on Render website so it will take more time then usual to send the otp to the entered mail id.
+   This project is deployed on free Render version, so it will take bit more time then usual to send the otp to the entered mail id.
+You can simply clone the project, add basic .env file and run the project using npm run dev and your project is READY:)

 ---